struct-ure/kg/README.md

 # struct-ure/kg

 struct-ure/kg is a self-contained [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph) (KG) of tech skills and IT stuff (software, platforms, etc.).
 It presents a GraphQL API to retrieve information from the graph.
-Transparent management of the structure and content of the graph is accomplished using gitflow.
+Transparent management of the structure and content of the graph is accomplished using git.
 "Editing" the KG is as simple as making changes to directories and files.

 ### Features